dagimendale/Securing-Cloud-Apps-within-Azure/README.md

 <img width="262" alt="Screenshot 2024-08-17 150740" src="https://github.com/user-attachments/assets/55455236-52aa-4c83-a3e8-6a3404c02b65">

 3. After your key vault has been created, select your new resource to view your new key vault.
-Preview the options available on your key vault to store secure information, including:
+Preview the options available on your key vault to store secure information, including "Keys", "Secrets", & "Certificates".
- ○ Keys
- ○ Secrets
- ○ Certificates

 <img width="412" alt="Screenshot 2024-08-17 151132" src="https://github.com/user-attachments/assets/ac90876b-ecca-4e2e-ab16-102af6629fdc">